 "To thee, and only thee, I will complain": Complaint and its Refusal in Pulter’s Religious Lyrics

-Hester Pulter’s corpus is already recognised as an important engagement in the poetry of complaint, the open-ended amplification of woe that proliferates through the Renaissance and is harnessed to the expression of amorous, religious, political, and generalised loss.
+Hester Pulter’s corpus is already recognized as an important engagement in the poetry of complaint, the open-ended amplification of woe that proliferates through the Renaissance and is harnessed to the expression of amorous, religious, political, and generalised loss.
 Katie Smith, in her doctoral thesis, has explored the legacy of Ovidian complaint in Pulter’s work; Alice Eardley has written on the (cognate) expression of melancholy in her verse; and Kate Chedgzoy and I, among others, have written on the ways in which poems such as “The Complaint of Thames” repurpose the male-authored, female-voiced framed complaint to the ends of female political engagement.
 But what of Pulter’s religious lyrics?
 To what extent do they position themselves as complaints, and how do they articulate their relationship to the religious complaint tradition?

 This paper asks what (if anything) is to be gained by reading Pulter’s religious lyrics through the lens of complaint, and examines the way her devotional postures and rhetoric of supplication move between complaint, meditation, and a distinctly Pulterian mode of philosophical consolation.
 Seeking in part to define “religious complaint” in the mid-seventeenth-century, this paper will explore her lyrics’ paradoxical dynamic of abandonment and certainty in God’s love, and examine the ways in which Pulter and women like her mobilise “private” devotion to the plaintful expression of worldy loss and / or to petition for redress in this world or beyond.

 - Elizabeth Kolkovich, The Ohio State University, Mansfield